MuhtasimTanmoy/notebook/Framework Study/Tokio.md

 Tokio is an asyncronous runtime for rust programming language.

 ```rust
 async fn print() {
     time::sleep(Duration::from_millis(10)).await;
     println!("Done sleeping");
 }

 // await part is divide into two poritons
 enum Task {
     Init,
     AwaitSleep(sleep),
 }
 ```

 How it works under the hood?

-- The compiler turns asyncrounous task into state machine.
+- The compiler turns asyncrounous task into state machine

-- Java program cant have segfault but can have data reces.
+- Java program cant have segfault but can have data reces
 - ARC gives smart pointer.
 Mutex lock provides another smart pointer.
 When it goes out of scope it is unlocked autometically.

-- MutexLockGuard is a smart pointer.
+- `MutexLockGuard` is a smart pointer.
     - Gives multiple reference to the data inside.

 ```rust
 struct Database(Arc <Mutex <HashMap <String,Byte> > >)

 #[tokio::main]